 Elon Musk said, "We actually did the calculations to figure out what it would take to transition the whole world to sustainable energy... and you'd need 100 gigafactories" (Source).

 Efforts like these from Elon Musk are much needed considering the World Health Organization has identified climate change as one of the greatest health threats of the 21st century, and air pollution as the single largest environmental health risk.
-“Indoor and outdoor air pollution is responsible for an estimated 7 million deaths a year and comes second to tobacco as a risk factor for noncommunicable diseases” (Source)
+They estimate that indoor and outdoor air pollution is responsible for about 7 million deaths a year (Source)

 There is a great need for policies and investments supporting cleaner transport and power generation.
 If we all transition to electric cars and invested in solar power, it would make a huge difference in reducing our greenhouse gas emissions.